 Are you considering buying a house with known damp issues?
 If so, you should know that this can have an effect on your mortgage.
 Damp is one of the most common problems in houses and it can be caused by many factors.
 This article will explore what penetrating damp is, how to spot it, and whether or not it will affect your mortgage application!

 Penetrating damp is a hidden problem that can cause mould and mildew to develop.
-It's an issue that many homeowners are not aware of until they start experiencing the symptoms, which include black spots on walls, high humidity levels in your home or condensation forming on windows.
+It's an issue that many homeowners are not aware of until they start experiencing the symptoms, which include black spots on walls, high humidity levels in your home or condensation forming on windows and it is also not a great smell.
 The water vapor from penetrating damp enters through cracks in foundations made from porous materials like brick and mortar as well as gaps around pipes, cables and vents.
 If you notice any signs of penetration wetting then you should call out a professional to investigate it further!

 The most obvious sign is mould and it's not always easy to see because mould likes dark corners with high humidity.
 You should also be aware that there may be visible wet patches, condensation on windows or even water droplets in your electricity socket which might mean a leaky roof.
 Another thing you can do is check out the wallpaper - if it peels off easily then this could signify that moisture has been coming through from behind for long enough.
 If all else fails, get an expert in!